stacks-network/docs/_develop/radiks-models.md

 # Create and use models
 {:.no_toc}

 Radiks allows you to model your client data.
-You can then query this data and display it for user in multi-player applications.
-For example, a social application where users want to see the comments of other users.
+You can then query this data and display it for a user in multi-player applications.
+A social application where users want to see the comments of other users is an example of a multi-player application.
 This page explains how to create a model in your distributed application using Radiks.

 * TOC
 {:toc}